“When we are younger, dating, and know everything, we are looking for certain things in a partner.

 A partner who coaches hockey and baseball and who attends every single practice.

 A man who remembers to grab a pocketful of Kleenex before he comes to the vet to say goodbye to our first baby.
 And not for himself, but for me.

 A partner who snapchats you poop smeared on your wall with the caption, ‘Grab cleaner, your kid finally pooped!
 Yay!’
 My response: ‘You’re doing Snapchat wrong.’

 A man who understands the importance of a good nap.

 A man who sits in the trenches with you, through the self-injuring, the screaming, the no sleep, the meltdowns, the hard days that turn into hard months and then years, and never leaves.
 Who looks at forever without running away.

 This story was submitted to Love What Matters by KT Swenson.
 You can follow her journey on Facebook and Instagram.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.